seansaito/CLEAR/README.md

 ### Installation

-The user needs to create a directory on their PC in which to download the following files:

-CLIME_settings.py
-CLIME_regression.py
-CLEAR_cont.py
-lime_tabular.py
-CLIME_perturbations.py
-LIME_CLEAR_ comp.py
-CLIME_Process_Dataset.py
+Download a copy of the CLEAR repository into a directory on your PC.
+The file CLIME_settings.py contains the parameter variabler for CLEAR.
+Open CLIME_settings